2020 Georgia election investigation: Trump–Raffensperger phone call

-On January 2, 2021, Trump called Brad Raffensperger, the Georgia Secretary of State, pressuring him to alter the results of the 2020 presidential election in Georgia.
+Trump called Brad Raffensperger, the Georgia Secretary of State, on January 2, 2021, and pressured him to alter the results of the 2020 presidential election in Georgia.
 Trump's call with Raffensperger was obtained by The Washington Post the following day.

 Investigation

-On February 10, 2021, Fani Willis, the district attorney for Fulton County, Georgia, began a criminal investigation into Trump's efforts to overturn the 2020 presidential election.
-In September 2021, Willis began interviewing election officials and staff working under Raffensperger.
+Fani Willis, the district attorney for Fulton County, Georgia, began a criminal investigation into Trump's efforts to overturn the 2020 presidential election on February 10, 2021.
+Willis began interviewing election officials and staff working under Raffensperger in September 2021.

+Willis hired three attorneys and appointed them as special prosecutors in the case.
+They were John Floyd, beginning April 1, 2021; Nathan Wade, beginning November 1, 2021 and ending with his resignation on March 15, 2024; and Anna Cross, beginning July 15, 2022.

+Judge Scott F. McAfee had ruled that either Wade or Willis must resign; he ordered this after one of Trump's co-defendants surfaced information that Wade and Willis were in a romantic relationship.
+The Georgia Court of Appeals ruled later in 2024 that Willis must also be removed from the case.
+On November 14, 2025, Pete Skandalakis, executive director of the Prosecuting Attorneys' Council of Georgia, announced that he would appoint himself as prosecutor for the case.
+Had he not done so, McAfee would have dismissed the case for lack of a prosecutor.

-Special grand jury
+2022 special grand jury

-On January 20, 2022, Willis requested a special grand jury for her investigation into Trump.
+Willis requested a special grand jury for her investigation into Trump on January 20, 2022.
 The Superior Court of Fulton County granted the request four days later.

-February 2023 report

-On February 13, 2023, Fulton County Superior Court Judge Robert McBurney ordered the release of three sections pertaining to the special grand jury's report.
-The report was released on February 16; while largely sealed, the report concluded that some of the witnesses may have committed perjury.
+The special grand jury was authorized to write a report but not to indict anyone.